Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 How to change the rotation point of a letter

-By default, the selected letter rotates around its center.
-But we can move the rotation point to anywhere we like.
+By default, your selected letter rotates around its exact center.
+But you can move this rotation point to pivot the letter from anywhere you like!

 Selecting another letter in the word to rotate in Photoshop.